 - Supporting housing options, allowing for more choices.

 - Link economic development with transportation and housing decisions.

-In addition to the key strategies listed above, ten regional goals were adopted by WFRC in 2016 and are the desired outcomes of a properly implemented WC2050.
-These goals inform important decisions regarding future transportation investment, the use of land and economic development opportunities.
+In addition to the critical strategies listed above, ten regional goals were adopted by WFRC in 2016 and are the desired outcomes of an adequately implemented WC2050.
+These goals inform essential decisions regarding future transportation investment, the use of land and economic development opportunities.
 One of the goals of WC2050 is clean air.
-Cars contribute a large percentage of the air pollution along the Wasatch Front.
+Cars contribute a large percentage of air pollution along the Wasatch Front.
 Reducing vehicle miles and especially eliminating short trips helps air quality by avoiding a cold start.
 WFRC has identified six strategies to reduce vehicle trips:

-- Local street connectivity: Other benefits of local street connectivity include shorter driving distances and reduced traffic delays.
+- Local street connectivity: Other benefits of regional street connectivity include shorter driving distances and reduced traffic delays.